-Arts Council England (ACE) re-opened the Project Grants in July 2020, and are accepting applications until March 2021, with an overall budget of £75m to be allocated.
+Arts Council England (ACE) re-opened the Project Grants in July 2020, and are accepting applications.
 Naturally, many freelance musicians are looking to replace lost income due to Covid-19, but not all musicians feel confident about navigating through the funding process.

 Please note: We’ve extended our grant application advice to now cover Developing Your Creative Practice applications, as well as continuing to offer advice on ACE National Lottery Project Grants.
 See our more recent article for more information.

 Advice on your drafted Project Grant application

 The MU is offering support for members who are applying for Project Grants.
 Once you have finished drafting your application form, you can send it to us in order that an independent funding advisor can check it prior to you submitting it.